tracy80s2003/budget-tracker/README.md

 ## Acceptance Criteria

-GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
+GIVEN a user is on Budget App without an internet connection,<br />
+WHEN the user inputs a withdrawal or deposit,<br />
 THEN that will be shown on the page, and added to their transaction history when their connection is back online.

 ## Demo